-- 2. Choose Controller | Configure to open Profile Options (see Figure 80 on page 167). - 3.
+- 2. Choose Controller | Configure to open Profile Options (see Figure 76 on page 135). - 3.
 Select two unused video codecs: one for Playback Video, and one for Record Video.
 For example, use JPEG #3 for Playback Video, and JPEG #4 for Record Video.
-Use Controller | Configure with the other panels to assure the codecs are not in use. - 4.
+Use Controller | Configure with the other panels to assure the codecs are not in use.
+To use DVCPRO codecs for BVW Insert/Edit operations, use only one of the codecs from each pair, Codec 1 and Codec 3.
+Note that the second DVCPRO codec from each pair must not be used for recording or playback. - 4.
 Select two pairs of audio channels.
 For example, select Chan #9 and Chan #11 for the Playback Audio and Chan #10 and Chan #12 for the Record Audio.
 Audio channel pair selection must follow these rules: - The playback/record audio channel pair must be sequentially numbered.
 For example, Chan #1 and Chan #2 or Chan #14 and Chan #15. - The playback/record pair must be with the same channel group.
 Channels are grouped as sets of four: Chan #1 through #4, Chan #5 through #8, Chan #9 through #12, and Chan #13 through 16. - The playback is assigned to the first selected codec in the pair, record is assigned to the second selected codec in the pair.
 For example, playback assigned to Chan #14 and record assigned to Chan #15.